lolKovuh/matilda-website-funding-request/matilda_website_proposal.md

 As the first animal-themed memecoin on Qubic and one that symbolically references its founder through his real life cat, $MATILDA naturally serves as an obvious beta play for newcomers.

-A revamped site with personality, clean design, and well-curated content would elevate first impressions.
+A revamped site with personality, clean design, and well-curated content would elevate first impressions of the ecosystem.
 It would serve as an engaging gateway to Qubic, drawing visitors into the CFB = Satoshi theory, a path that, regardless of the truth, highlights Sergey Ivancheglo’s verified achievements and role in pioneering the crypto industry.

 ### By funding a high-quality redesign of the $MATILDA site, we aim to: